parrt/msds501/notes/aws.md

 <img src=images/ami-DL.png width=600>

 Select instance type "t2.micro," which should be the first machine type listed.
 This machine is very low powered but is sufficient for playing around.
-Click "Review and launch"
+Click the "Review and launch" button at the bottom.

 <img src=images/selectvm.png width=600>